What is a cavity?

 Take these simple steps to protect yourself from the damage that plaque can cause and to limit your teeth’s exposure to plaque.

 - Brush your teeth : The bacteria in your mouth produce plaque throughout the day, especially after meals.
 Make sure you brush your teeth properly (2 minutes) after every meal.
-Keeping a toothbrush at the office is a great idea.
+Making sure that your children get into the same routine at a young age can ensure that their teeth and mouth remains healthy.
+Sometimes, getting them professionally cleaned from somewhere like a family dentistry service could also have a positive impact on the cleanliness of your teeth.
+Keeping a toothbrush at the office is also a great idea.

 - Floss: When you eat, food debris often gets caught between your teeth.
 If the food debris is not removed, it can lead to cavities.
 Flossing daily is the best way to remove this debris from between the teeth.
 Remember to floss before bed.